Sunny with a High Near 75 | SweetwaterNOW

 Today

 Sunny, with a high near 75.
-Breezy, with a west wind 14 to 16 mph, with gusts as high as 23 mph.
+Breezy, with a light and variable wind becoming west 13 to 18 mph in the morning.
+Winds could gust as high as 25 mph.

 Tonight

-Partly cloudy, with a low around 44.
-Breezy, with a west wind 7 to 16 mph becoming south after midnight.
-Winds could gust as high as 23 mph.
+Partly cloudy, with a low around 47.
+Breezy, with a west wind 15 to 20 mph decreasing to 6 to 11 mph after midnight.
+Winds could gust as high as 28 mph.

 Monday